 Mayo Clinic's approach

 At Mayo Clinic, most of the doctors who perform bronchoscopy have extra training in a field of medicine called interventional pulmonology.
 Interventional pulmonologists work closely with lung surgeons, cancer specialists, pathologists and other specialists to develop an individualized treatment plan for you.

 Many techniques used for modern bronchoscopy were pioneered or developed at Mayo Clinic.
-Dr. Howard A. Anderson and Dr. Robert S. Fontana first described the technique of lung biopsy by bronchoscopy.
+Dr. Howard A. Andersen and Dr. Robert S. Fontana first described the technique of lung biopsy by bronchoscopy.

 Udaya B. Prakash, M.D., was the founding president of the American Association for Bronchology, now known as the American Association for Bronchology and Interventional Pulmonology, as well as the first editor-in-chief of its journal.

 There are many advanced technologies that may be performed during bronchoscopy at Mayo Clinic, including: